 - BSc thesis: evaluation of aspect-oriented programming in a commercial software project (.NET C#) [download(German)]

 - Backend wrapper for CAN bus communication module (.NET C#, C++)

-Professionally, I am interested in quantifying and dealing with uncertainty - I find it particularly interesting how well humans and animals are able to learn about and exploit the rich (stochastic) structure of their environments.
-Compared to artificial systems, humans are so good at dealing with structured uncertainty, for instance when adapting to novel but related tasks, transferring knowledge between domains.
+Professionally, I am interested in quantifying and dealing with uncertainty - I find it particularly interesting how well humans and animals are able to learn about and exploit the rich stochastic structure of their environments.
+Compared to artificial systems, humans are remarkably good at dealing with structured uncertainty, for instance when adapting to novel but related tasks or transferring knowledge between domains.
 The prime example for dealing with structured uncertainty is perhaps sensorimotor control - a field where current state-of-the-art artificial systems still lack significantly behind.

 I am also a big fan of Julia and very curious to spend more time on Edward.